MustansirVerdawala/FrontEnd/BasicWebsite/readme.md

 # 📄 Basic Website – HTML Demo

 Welcome to my **very basic** static website project.
 This was created to demonstrate fundamental frontend concepts using only HTML.
-No CSS frameworks, no JavaScript — just raw, honest `<div>` energy.
+No JavaScript — just raw, honest `<div>` energy.

 ## 🚀 What is this?